Yusuf Ali Kenadid: Biography

 Yusuf Ali Kenadid was born into the Bah Yaaqub (part of the larger Bah Dirooble) branch of the Osman Mahamuud, Majeerteen Darod family.
 He is the father of Osman Yusuf Kenadid, who would go on to create the Osmanya writing script for the Somali language.
-Yusuf Ali's grandson, Yasin Osman Kenadid, would later help found the Society for Somali Language and Literature.
+Yusuf Ali's grandson, Yasin Osman Kenadid, later helped found the Society for Somali Language and Literature.

 Yusuf Ali was not a lineal descendant of the previous dynasties that governed over northeastern Somalia.
 He independently amassed his own fortune, and would later evolve into a skilled military leader commanding more senior troops.
 "Kenadid" was not his surname, but rather a title given to him by his rivals.

 As per custom among the period's prominent urban traders, to ensure commercial success in the interior, Kenadid married a local woman.
 While traveling to the coast in his capacity as a merchant prince, he would thereafter entrust his business affairs to his second wife, Khadija.
 Her duties during her husband's absence included maintaining the extant commercial transactions with the local population, collecting debts, securing loans, and safeguarding merchandise stock that had been acquired during previous journeys.

 Yusuf Ali's son, Ali Yusuf, succeeded him as Sultan of Hobyo.